 Have a plan in place for AFTER you achieve your goal.

-THIS is one of the greatest articles I have ever read on the topic, thanks to the recommendation from Jordan Syatt!
 I recommend that you read it 2-3 times to fully grasp the information 🙂 NO ONE wants to spend the time and effort necessary to achieve their goals and have it all thrown down the tubes afterwards.
 Still somehow, weight maintenance is NOT A SEXY TOPIC.
 The goal of weight-loss is rampant in the fitness industry, but weight maintenance is actually our societies biggest problem.
 I have this discussion with all of my fat-loss clients.
 I have 2 major goals with ALL OF THEM: I want to make fat loss as achievable as possible AND I want my clients to have a plan in place to make their hard earned progress SUSTAINABLE.
 Once you have spent a decent amount of time in a deficit, you earn the deficit back.
 This means that you can maintain your results while adding food back in.
 Just as the act of fat-loss requires patience + consistency so too does finding your maintenance calories.
 This means that you don’t want to take yourself so far down the fat-loss spectrum that you feel you must eat a jar of peanut butter in one sitting (as I have in the past).